 As Patterson wrote in her article “This Is How We Cripped It”, for the Howlround online theatre commons: “By choosing to work with disabled artists, companies gain access to the opportunities that can only be found by “cripping” the work.
 I’m in a wheelchair…we can’t hide it, we can’t ignore it, and if we treat it like a problem to be solved we’ll end up with a Band-Aid solution…stepping into the unknown is always fertile ground for artistic exploration, and doing the scary thing usually yields artistic results.
 Rather than the wheelchair calling attention to itself, it integrated seamlessly into the world of the play—serving the text and centering the story.
 In all the reviews, not once was the wheelchair mentioned.
 It was a beautiful re-visioning of a play that has been done dozens and dozens of times.
 This was possible because we had cripped it—embraced disability and explored the possibilities that could only be revealed through disruption.”

-We will bring this production back to life and capture it on film at Prairie Theatre Exchange – hopefully, before a live audience.
-The play focuses on Anne Hathaway, the wife of Shakespeare, who on the day of his funeral reflects on their lifetime together – revealing secrets and passions.
-It is a poetic and often hilarious meditation on love and loss that redefines how we view Shakespeare – the icon and the man.
+The play focuses on Anne Hathaway, Shakespeare’s wife, who on the day of his funeral reflects on their lifetime together – revealing secrets and passions.
+It is a poetic and often delightfully cheeky meditation on love and loss that redefines how we view Shakespeare – the icon and the man.

 A Blackfriar production with Shakespeare in the Ruins: